 In 2015, on Easter Saturday, Scott, Rebecca and their family opened Cellar 53 Winery to the public.
-In the last few months they have grown from four wines to nearly ten.
-Currently all of the fruit used is Tennessee grown with the majority being grown on the seven + acres of grape and blackberry vineyards.
+A majority of the wines produced use Tennessee grown fruit with the majority being grown on the eight acres of grape and blackberry vineyards.

 Come visit!
 Thursday through Sunday - Noon to 6 pm.